puppetlabs/pdk-templates/README.md

 ### .travis.yml

 >[Travis CI](https://travis-ci.org/) is a hosted continuous integration platform that is free for all open source projects hosted on Github.
-We can trigger automated builds with every change to our code base in the master branch, other branches or even a pull request.
+We can trigger automated builds with every change to our code base in the main branch, other branches or even a pull request.
 Travis uses a .travis.yml file in the root of your repository to learn about your project and how you want your builds to be executed.

 | Key            | Description   |